 After the trip-hop opening sets the mood, it gently awakens at the halfway mark when those blissful guitar strings kick in.
-Then it all crescendos when she builds up to this blooming bellow (that’s the bolded CAPS letters below):
+OH GOD IT’S VIBRANT.
+Then it all crescendos when she builds up to the blooming bellow (see bolded CAPS letters below):

 No handsome stranger, heady danger/ Drug that I can try